Hundreds and Hundreds

 Public real-time Application Programming Interfaces (APIs) represent a fundamental factor in data infrastructure, as they facilitate multi-modal and multi-operator travel, promoting a fair and competitive mobility market.
 This means that through APIs a mobility operator can provide access to real-time information about its service in a standard data format.
 In the same sense, Non-Governmental Organizations have been working in the creation of common principles that encourage the use of APIs in order to guarantee the efficiency of the services that operate in public streets.
 There are three fundamental factors:

-- Integration into the transportation network to reduce private auto trips; through public APIs, information on different services and modes of transport can be integrated in order to increase efficiency in multi-modal travel.
+- through public APIs, information on different services and modes of transport can be integrated in order to increase efficiency in multi-modal travel.

 - Ensuring a competitive market; the APIs show different competitive options among themselves in order to give consumers more possibilities to choose the best and most appropriate service – the user or consumer can easily mix and match options.

 Public supervision of transport; APIs are available to both app developers and the general public.
 This makes it easy to control efficiency in a city.

 In 2017,the Act on TransportServiceshas beenintroduced in Finland, which highlights two important aspects: the digitization of transport and technological infrastructure.
 The new law requires the opening of an API for public and private service providers.
 Everyone can be integrated intoa seamless travel chain, which is paid for by a mobile system.
 With this, all modes of transport are unified in an integrated system.
 Finally, it enables Finnish citizens to adhere to a ticketing system that includes all possible options to move from one place to another without any complication.